 An Anniversary Message from Monsignor Rupert

-Today we celebrate the 135th Anniversary of the Dedication of the Cathedral.
+Today we celebrate the 137th Anniversary of the Dedication of the Cathedral of Saint Peter.
 This occasion is celebrated as a Solemnity within the Cathedral and as a Feast in all parishes in the Diocese of Scranton.
-It is done so to reflect the importance of the Cathedral in the life of our local church.
+It is done so to reflect the importance of the Cathedral in the life of our local Church.
 It is here that Bishop Bambera has his chair, or cathedra, and it is here that we celebrate great moments in our community of faith.

 I offer the following prayer for our Cathedral and for you on this special day.
 Know that I personally hold each of you and those you hold dear in my prayers daily.
 As we look forward in blessed hope, we give thanks this day for our Cathedral which in its beauty and holiness gives us a glimpse of the glory which one day awaits us.

 On this day, the day we celebrate one hundred and thirty six years of faithful service to the people of the Diocese of Scranton and beyond, I pray that, like Saint Joseph, we learn from him that only trust in and love of God can turn doubt into certainty, evil into good, and darkness of the night into a radiant dawn.

 May God bless you on this anniversary day and always!

 Father of holiness and power, be present to us in this house of prayer, this place of salvation and sacrament, where Your Gospel of peace is proclaimed, and Your holy mysteries celebrated.

 In this house we come to know anew the abiding of Your dwelling among us.
 Welcome us when we come before You as a sinful and broken people; nourish us in Your love and make us whole again.